AndresSArias/PowerUp-Reto-microservicePlazoleta/README.md

           username: root
           password: <your-password>
    ```
+5. After the tables are created with the first execute microservice, execute src/main/resources/scriptInitialFillDB.sql content to populate the database
 6. Open Swagger UI and search for the endpoint you want to use, remember to have the token generated from the User microservice.

 <!-- USAGE -->